Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Providence, RI business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Based on your Providence, RI business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+There are two options for claiming this deduction:

 - Keep a record of actual expenses, including maintenance, registration, and gas, to see if this results in a larger deduction than the standard mileage rate.